RayAndrade/TheRayCode/Csharp/Factory/FY2/README.md

    }
 }
 ```
+The client code works with an instance of the concrete creator, even through it is the base interface.
+As long as the client keeps working with the creator via this base interface, you can pass it any creator's subclass to it.

+Concrete Creators override the factory method in order to change the resulting product's type.

 Now let's focus on the abstract class we call **Creator**.

+The Creator class declares the factory method that is returns an object of a Product class.
+The Creator's subclasses usually provide the implementation of thie factory method.

+Note also despite its name, the Creator's primary responsibility is not creating products.
+Usually, it will contain some core business logic that relies on the Product objects, returned by the factory method.
+Subclasses can indirectly change that business logic by overriding the factory method and returning a different type of product from it.

 It look's like:
 ```c#
 abstract class Creator